asdfugil/discord.bio/README.md

 npm i discord.bio
 ```
 ## Changelogs

 - `<User>.avatarURL() and <User>.displayAvatarURL()` is now a method so that you can pass options into it.
 - Used the `UserFlags` class from discord.js
 - Fixed some faulty typings
 - user-related endpoints is now on `bio.users.<function>` e.g. `bio.details()` => `bio.user.details()`
 - More exported typedefs and classes
+- some methods now returns a collection instead of an array

 ## Features